markstringer-dti/markstringer-dti.github.io/dti.md

 Look this is all very well, but it's starting to sound a bit "I was born at an early age."

 You should listen to me because I know how to deliver software projects.
 I've been doing it now for more than ten years.
 Mostly I've been successful.
-The projects that weren't successful were either trench warfare projects when I arrived or they turned out to be things that nobody wanted, or people wanted but nobody could make pay.
-Turns out that users are quite keen on personal loan websites, but most of the people who want a personal loan are exactly the kind of people that you probably shouldn't be loaning money.
+The projects that weren't successful were either "trench warfare" projects when I arrived.
+We'll talk about those kinds of projects in chapter three.
+Or they were projects turned out to be things that nobody wanted.
+Well talk about how to avoid those in chapters 5 and 7.
+Or people wanted but nobody could make pay, again - chapters 5 and 7.
+For example, it turns out that users are quite keen on personal loan websites.
+It also turns out that most of the people who want a personal loan are exactly the kind of people to whom you probably shouldn't lend money.
 People need to keep re-learning that user research is a good idea.

 Some of the projects that were successful made millions of pounds for their owners.
-Some of them weren't about money, they were literally about making the world a better place by helping their users do scientific research or helping their users make justice in courtrooms work more smoothly.
+Some of them weren't about money at all.
+They were literally about making the world a better place.
+They helped their users do scientific research.
+They helped their users make justice in courtrooms work more smoothly.

 And I really believe that some of those projects wouldn't have succeeded, or might not have been so successful, if I hadn't been involved.